Colin Holmes (historian): Works

-Following his appointment as assistant lecturer Holmes later became lecturer (1965), senior lecturer (1972) and reader (1980) before being appointed to a personal professorship in the Department of History in 1989.
-He retired in 1998 and is now an Emeritus Professor of History in the University.
-During his career Holmes supervised a large number of postgraduate students, some of whom have subsequently been appointed to Chairs in British Universities, and who are often referred to as the "Sheffield School" (see Welsh History Review, June 1990. vol. 50. no. 1. p.
-138).
-Following his retirement, in 2002 he held a Parkes Fellowship at the University of Southampton.

-Holmes continues with his research interests.
+In 2017, together with Anne Kershen, Holmes edited An East End Legacy.
+Essays in Memory of William J. Fishman which was published by Routledge.
 He contributed on British Government Policy Towards War Time Refugees in M. Conway and J Gotovitch Europe in Exile.
 European Exile Communities in Britain, 1940–1945 (2001).
 In 2008 The Burton Book co-written by Geoffrey Alderman appeared in the Journal of the Royal Asiatic Society.
-In 2015 his chapter William Joyce and the German Connection will come out in Ian Wallace (ed.)
+In 2015 his chapter William Joyce and the German Connection appeared in Ian Wallace (ed.)
 Voices from Exile.
-Much of his time recently has been consumed by working on his long-awaited political biography of William Joyce: Searching for Lord Haw-Haw: The Political Lives of William Joyce that was published by Routledge in 2016.
+His political biography of William Joyce: Searching for Lord Haw-Haw: The Political Lives of William Joyce was published by Routledge in 2016.

-In 2017 together with Anne Kershen he edited An East End Legacy.
-Essays in Memory of William J. Fishman which was published by Routledge.

-In 2018 at the Migration Museum in London he was presented with a Festschrift entitled Migrant Britain: Histories and Historiographies: Essays in Honour of Colin Holmes (Routledge Studies in Radical History and Politics) edited by Jennifer Craig-Norton, Christhard Hoffmann and Tony Kushner.